MichaelMiljanovic/CSCI4100F22Project/README.md

 ## How to Submit
 The project starter is available on GitHub Classroom, which really just has this README.md, since I want you to have freedom over this project.
 There won’t be any starter code, you will start from scratch.
 Accept the invite link for this project on GitHub Classroom, and use the new repository generated to store your project files.
 This is setup as a group project, so one person can sign up, and others group members can also contribute to the project in that new repository.

-The instructor and the TA(s) will use this repository to download the latest version of your project, along with other information (e.g. commit logs) available through Git, when they want to mark the project.
+The markers will use this repository to download the latest version of your project, along with other information (e.g. commit logs) available through Git, when they want to mark the project.

 _**Note:**  Only one of the group members will accept the GitHub Classroom invitation.
 It is recommended that every member of the team verify the final repository on GitHub on submission day, so that everybody can be sure that the correct files were submitted and on time.
 You should also clone the latest version into a fresh directory, and run it locally on your machine to ensure that it works without any unusual configuration._

 _**Note:**  Work equity will be evaluated using the Git commit logs for your project.
-If you decide to work together which results in a misrepresentation of work equity in the commit logs, be sure to mention this in your `README.md`._
+If you decide to work together which results in a misrepresentation of work equity in the commit logs, be sure to mention this in your `README.md`.
+The instructor will handle all issues of uneven distribution of work on a case by case basis, which may involve adjustments to project grades as needed._

 To submit this project, please push all your work to your repository, and add the names of all group members names (but not their SIDs) and their corresponding GitHub usernames (so we can tell who made which commits) to the `README.md` file (at the top).